Stefan Gimpl

-Stefan Gimpl (Leogang, October 31, 1979) is a professional snowboarder from Austria.
+Stefan Gimpl (born October 31, 1979, Leogang) is an Austrian professional snowboarder.
 His specialty is the big air and he is the only rider so far who has won the Air & Style Contest three times in a row.

 In 2006 Stefan gimpl won his first gold medal in Big Air and he did not get another until 2008 when he won three gold medals in a row.
 Stefan Gimpl has been snowboarding since 1992 and is still snowboarding.
 Stefan Gimpl is sponsored by FTWO, Smith, O'Neill, and Leogang.
 His hobbies are snowboarding, golfing, tennis, and photography.
 Stefan Gimpl has won many medals in Big Air in many different places.
 Stefan Gimpl won first place in Quebec City, on North American soil for the first time in five years.